OVERVIEW: Based in Denver, Colorado, NextWorldNow is a modest funder of diverse global development projects around the

 IP TAKE: This grantmaker supports groups that apply new and innovative solutions to ages-old global health and development challenges.

-PROFILE: Established in 2015 by Marty Waters, a clinical social worker in the field of behavioral health services, NextWorldNow seeks to support communities and provide resources to local leaders to improve the lives and well-being of the people at a local level.
+PROFILE: Established in 2015 by Marty Waters, a clinical social worker in the field of behavioral health services, NextWorldNow (NWN) supports communities and provide resources to local leaders to improve the lives and well-being of the people at a local level.
 Based in Denver, Colorado, NextWorldNow believes in the interconnectedness between various people despite borders.
 While it does not specify areas of giving, NWN has in the past prioritized clean water, nutrition, housing, healthcare, safety, education, social activity and financial stability.

 While NextWorldNow’s grants tend to benefit vulnerable populations in developing countries, it awards grants to groups working with marginalized populations in developed nations.
 For example, it helped fund a start-up health clinic to benefit migrant workers in New Mexico.
 So the focus here appears to be the population served rather than geographic location.

-NextWorldNow is a modest funder that only awards a handful of grants, generally less than $10,000.
-However, with its deep commitment to supporting vulnerable populations, it helps grantseekers locate and secure grants from other funders in the event NWN passes on their proposal.
+NextWorldNow is a modest funder that only awards a handful of grants, generally for less than $10,000 each award; however, with its deep commitment to supporting vulnerable populations, it helps grantseekers locate and secure grants from other funders in the event NWN passes on their proposal.